-- D. "Multifamily Category One ADU" means an Accessory Dwelling Unit that is a conversion of existing, non-habitable space, such as storage rooms, boiler rooms, passageways, attics, basements or garages located within portions of Two-Family or Multifamily Dwelling Facilities legally existing as of January 1, 2020.
-Non-habitable space does not include detached accessory structures, existing residential units, commercial space, community rooms, gyms, laundry rooms or any finished spaces that are meant to be occupied by people and used communally. - E. "Multifamily Category Two ADU" means a newly constructed detached Accessory Dwelling Unit, or a conversion of an existing detached accessory structure, on a lot with existing Two-Family or Multifamily Dwelling Facilities legally existing as of January 1, 2020.
-The converted detached Category Two ADU(s) is either: (a) within the building envelope of an existing detached accessory structure and involves no expansion of existing building envelope; or (b) within a rebuilt detached accessory structure built in the same location and to the same exterior dimension as the existing detached accessory structure(s). - F. "Junior Accessory Dwelling Unit", see Accessory Dwelling Unit.
+- O. "Multifamily Category One ADU" means an Accessory Dwelling Unit that is a conversion of a legally existing, non-habitable space, such as storage rooms, boiler rooms, passageways, attics, basements, or garages located within legally existing portions of Two-Family or Multifamily Dwelling Facilities. legally existing as of January 1, 2020.
+Non-habitable space does not include detached accessory structures, existing residential units, commercial space, community rooms, gyms, laundry rooms or any finished spaces that are meant to be occupied by people and used communally. - E. "Multifamily Category Two ADU" means a newly constructed detached Accessory

+Dwelling Unit, or a conversion of a legally existing detached accessory structure, on a lot with existing Two-Family or Multifamily Dwelling Facilities legally as of January 1, 2020.

+A converted detached Category Two ADU(s) is either: (a) within the building envelope of an existing detached accessory structure and involves no expansion of existing building envelope; or (b) within a rebuilt detached accessory structure built in the same location and to the same exterior dimension as the existing detached accessory structure(s). - F. "Multifamily Category Three ADU" means a newly constructed ADU that is interior or attached to a primary structure, or a conversion of a legally existing attached accessory structure that is rebuilt pursuant to the requirements set forth in Table 17.103.02, or a combination of both new construction and conversion for the purposes of creating only one ADU on the lot.

+"Junior Accessory Dwelling Unit", see Accessory Dwelling Unit.

-"Regular Ddwelling Uunit" means any dwelling unit other than an eEfficiency dDwelling uUnit, Rooming Unit, or an SecondaryAccessory Dwelling Unit.
+"Regular Ddwelling Uunit" means any dwelling unit other than an eEfficiency dDwelling uUnit, Rooming Unit, or an Secondary Accessory Dwelling Unit.